List of Parasyte characters: Main characters

 He is a high school teenage boy whose hand is infected with a Parasite and is repeatedly put into difficult positions.
 Shinichi must find a way to peacefully coexist with Migi, the Parasite which has taken over his hand, and reconcile his desire to protect humanity from the Parasites with his desire to keep his own Parasite a secret in order to avoid being killed or used as a laboratory specimen.
 Like a superhero with a secret identity, he must also find a way to explain away his Parasite-fighting activities, as well as the stress and grief they cause him, to his friends and family.
 While originally forced to have Migi fight for him, Shinichi later gains heightened abilities when Migi's cells spread through his body, and fights his own battles, with the two having an advantage in both being able to act independently and work as a team.
 Shinichi's retention of his humanity, despite gradually becoming emotionally distant as a side-effect of Migi's cells, makes most of the other Parasites deem him a threat.
-After defeating Gotou, with Migi deciding to "go to sleep" indefinitely afterward, Shinichi returns to Satomi and attempts to live a normal life again while having an understanding of natural order from his experience.
+After defeating Goto, with Migi deciding to "go to sleep" indefinitely afterward, Shinichi returns to Satomi and attempts to live a normal life again while having an understanding of natural order from his experience.

 Sometime later, Shinichi goes to South Korea and offers to help Jun-Kyung and Team Grey get rid of the parasites.

-Masanori Harada, a 20-year-old student, wrote to the editor of the Monthly Afternoon noting that Shinichi acts calm when he is threatened and that he is "not human anymore!"
+Masanori Harada, a 20-year-old student, wrote to the editor of Monthly Afternoon magazine noting that Shinichi acts calm when he is threatened and that he is "not human anymore!"
 Iwaaki responded, stating that Shinichi is accustomed to "close calls" partly because Migi calms Shinichi down during battle.
-The statement and response were printed in the April 1993 Monthly Afternoon.
+The statement and response were printed in the April 1993 issue of Monthly Afternoon.

 Shinichi is played by Shota Sometani in the film while Masaki Suda portrays Shinichi in the Korean series Parasyte: The Grey.